-My birthday falls in the middle of the month, so I'll remain on my parents' plan for an additional two weeks after my birthday.
-It's not much - but there's a lot I can get done in those extra few weeks.
+My birthday falls in the middle of the month, so I remained on my parents' plan for an additional two weeks after my birthday.
+It's not much - but I got a lot done in those extra few weeks.

 Some plans may even allow you to be covered through the end of the year in which you turn 26, so be sure to find out all of the details if you're finding yourself in the same situation as me.

 You can extend coverage through COBRA